Mark di Suvero

-Marco Polo di Suvero (born September 18, 1933, in Shanghai, China), better known as Mark di Suvero, is an abstract expressionist sculptor and 2010 National Medal of Arts recipient.
+Marco Polo di Suvero (born September 18, 1933), better known as Mark di Suvero, is an abstract expressionist sculptor and 2010 National Medal of Arts recipient.

-Biography

 Early life and education

-Marco Polo di Suvero was born to Matilde Millo di Suvero and Vittorio di Suvero (later known as Victor E.), both Italians of Sephardic Jewish descent.
-Di Suvero was one of four children, the eldest being Victor di Suvero.
-His father was a naval attaché for the Italian government and the family resided in Shanghai until his father was relocated to Tientsin shortly after the birth of the family's last son in 1936.
+Di Suvero was born in Shanghai, China, to Italian parents, Matilde Millo di Suvero and Vittorio di Suvero (later known as Victor E.) He was one of four children, the eldest being Victor di Suvero.
+His father was a U.S. Navy attaché for the Italian government, and the family lived in Shanghai until his father was relocated to Tientsin shortly after the birth of the family's last son in 1936.

-With the outbreak of World War II, di Suvero immigrated to San Francisco, California with his family in February 1941 aboard the S.S.
-President Cleveland.
+After the outbreak of World War II, the di Suvero family learned they were to be sent to a concentration camp.
+His father was half-Jewish, and both of his parents were strongly anti-Fascist politically.
+They immigrated to San Francisco in February 1941 aboard the S.S.
+President Cleveland thanks to the help of Italian diplomat Ferruccio Stefenelli.

-Di Suvero attended City College of San Francisco from 1953 to 1954, followed by the University of California, Santa Barbara from 1954 to 1955.
-He began creating sculptures while at UCSB after reflecting that he couldn't make an original contribution in his philosophy major.
-Under the guidance of Robert Thomas, who allowed di Suvero to take his sculpting course, his work began to flourish.
+Di Suvero attended City College of San Francisco from 1953 to 1954, and then the University of California, Santa Barbara from 1954 to 1955.
+He began creating sculptures while attending the University of California, Santa Barbara after learning that he was unable to make an original contribution as part of his philosophy major.
 He transferred to the University of California, Berkeley and graduated with a B.A. in philosophy in 1957.

 Career

-After graduating from college, di Suvero moved to New York City in 1957 to pursue a sculpting art career.
-He worked part-time in construction and began to incorporate wood and metal from demolition sites into his work.
+After graduating from college, di Suvero moved to New York City in 1957 to begin a career as a sculptor.
+He worked part-time in construction and began incorporating wood and metal from demolition sites into his work.